 Cerner is an enterprise EMR vendor whose business focuses primarily on hospital clients.
 The company’s approach to behavioral health is to meld this data with data from other providers, including hospitals and long-term post-acute care centers.
 It integrates behavioral health with these other providers to care for patients across the continuum of care in an effort to avoid medical errors that can occur during times of transition.

 Valant has developed a proprietary platform serving larger behavioral therapy organizations.
 Offering a mobile app-inspired, user-friendly interface, it provides three modules for practitioners in private practice:

 - Non-Prescribers Suite: Designed to offer documentation and assessment tools needed by therapists

-- Prescribers Suite: Built to support psychiatrists, this module is certified for 2014 Meaningful Use and integrated with tools for ePrescribing and ePrescribing for controlled substances
+- Prescribers Suite: Built to support psychiatrists, this module is certified for Meaningful Use and integrated with tools for ePrescribing and ePrescribing for controlled substances

-- Group Practice Suite: Includes a practice management system offering scheduling, billing and reporting functions
+- Group Practice Suite: Includes a practice management system, offering scheduling, billing and reporting functions

 Echo Group’s core product is the Visual Health Record/Clinician’s Desktop.
-Clinician’s Desktop, which is certified for Meaningful Use Stage 2, offers a pre-defined treatment plan content builder, a form designer and reporting tools.
+Clinician’s Desktop, which is certified for Meaningful Use Stage 2, offers a predefined treatment plan content builder, a form designer and reporting tools.
 Customers can host the software themselves or access it via the cloud.

 Its products are certified for compliance in reporting data to Meaningful Use incentive programs.